Find out how to deal with garden waste in its many different forms, helping you avoid it cluttering your outdoor space.

 Composting is one of the best ways to deal with all kinds of garden waste.
 You can compost a huge range of garden waste, such as:

 - Raw vegetable or fruit food waste

 - Fallen leaves

 Worm bins are smaller than compost bins.
 You have special worms in there who then feed on fruit and vegetable waste, and other small scraps.
-The worms eat the scraps, then convert it into worm castings, which are a great compost item, or fertiliser.
+The worms eat the scraps, then convert them into worm castings, which are great compost items, or fertilizer.

-Leaf mould is a great option if you find you have lots of fallen leaves in your garden.
+Leaf mold is a great option if you find you have lots of fallen leaves in your garden.
 You simply collect the leaves and add a bit of moisture to them.
 You can then put them in a special bin, or even just a black bag with ventilation.
-It can take two years to create leaf mould but once you get going, getting batches started, you can create a constant supply of rich fertiliser and soil conditioner for your garden.
+It can take two years to create leaf mold but once you get going, getting batches started, you can create a constant supply of rich fertilizer and soil conditioner for your garden.